s9jenny/handson/README.md

 # Configure Git Integration:

-Ensure that Jenkins can pull your Spring Boot project from GitHub or Bitbucket.
+Ensure that Jenkins can pull your Spring Boot project from GitHub.

 # Set up Jenkins Pipeline: